zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 ```

 <!-- It seems that the following section is a work in progress and is not ready for the published documentation -->
-### The support for token-based authentication in the Zowe REST API SDK
+### Support for token-based authentication in the Zowe REST API SDK

 The Zowe REST API SDK does not support it yet but it is planned add this support exactly how it is described.
 The JWT tokens will be issued by configurable provider.